 Asatru, meaning “belief in the gods,” is not a religion in the traditional sense of the word.
 There is no central doctrine.
 There are no formal places of worship.
 Everyone believes and practices differently.
 A late addition to the neopagan movement that began in America in the 1950s, Asatru specifically… Continue reading.

-In the West African country of Senegal, many underprivileged families send their sons to study the Qu’ran in distant urban schools.
+In Senegal, a predominantly Muslim country in West Africa, underprivileged families often send their sons to study the Qu’ran in distant urban schools.
 These students, known as talibés, are often required to beg on the streets in order to support their religious education and financially strained instructors.
-Child begging has long been… Continue reading.
+Child begging has… Continue reading.

 Tucked away among serpentine roads and precipitous mountain slopes, the old coal mining towns of McDowell County, West Virginia, are places where religious tradition runs deep.
 But with the area’s high unemployment rate, growing drug crisis, and high frequency of disease and death, local church congregations have become shadows of… Continue reading.

 In the predominantly secular Occupy Movement, religion almost seemed out of place.
 However, for many people of faith in Washington, D.C., Occupy provided an opportunity to become more socially engaged.
 At the beginning of the movement, a group known as Occupy Church provided spiritual sustenance to protesters and served as a… Continue reading.